s-bond/Braille-for-Android/README.md

 Braille-for-Android
 ===================
 **This is my first Android Project, and I have given my try to create a simple Braille application.**
 > NOTE: The app would work correctly only on 10.1" tablet as it involves eight finger touch

-## Dirctions for using the App ##
+## Directions for using the App ##

 - First, Select the language by drawing **semi circular arc** in clockwise direction at bottom of the screen
 - Now place your eight fingers, leaving both thumbs in an approximate linear fashion on the screen